AlpacaInTheNight/contentresizer/README.md

 Called automatically when new scale is being set.

 #### `calc: (calcParams: CalculateParams) => string;`
-Returns scaled style value based on provided params.
+Sets to target element and returns scaled style value based on provided params.
 If the resize method is set to "calculate" it will listens to the change of the scale and automatically update values.
 If the DOM element is already present in the cache - it will update it instead of creating an extra copy.